hotosm/oam-docs/README.md

 # OAM Design System

+**Work in progress.** Use at your own risk!

 The following guide explains how to use the `oam-design-system` in a new project.
 For information on how to develop the `oam-design-system` checkout the [DEVELOPMENT.md](DEVELOPMENT.md)

 ---

-This repo contains the basic assets for the OAM ecosystem, which is a set of resources to be used on all OAM related products.
+Style guide and UI components library that aims to standardize the look and feel across all OAM-related applications, while defining coding best practices and conventions.

-Install it as an `npm` module:
+Install it as an `npm` module: (not available yet)
 ```
 npm install oam-design-system
 ```

 **Note:**
 This design system makes some assumptions which are described below for each of the elements.
-It also assumes that is going to be used with a `project-seed` based project.
+Check the build system of [OAM uploader](https://github.com/hotosm/oam-uploader/blob/master/gulpfile.js) as a base.

 ## Overview